datastaxdevs/workshop-spring-stargate/README.md

 12. [Walkthrough Stargate SDK](#13-homeworks)
 13. [Homeworks](#14-happy-end)

-## 1. Create Astra Instance
+## 1. Create Astra DB Instance

 **`ASTRA DB`** is the simplest way to run Cassandra with zero operations at all - just push the button and get your cluster.
 No credit card required, $25.00 USD credit every month, roughly 5M writes, 30M reads, 40GB storage monthly - sufficient to run small production workloads.

 ✅ **Step 1a.
-If you do have an account yet register and sign In to Astra this is FREE and NO CREDIT CARD asked** [https://astra.datastax.com](https://astra.datastax.com): You can use your `Github`, `Google` accounts or register with an `email`.
+If you do have an account yet register and sign In to Astra DB this is FREE and NO CREDIT CARD asked** [https://astra.datastax.com](https://astra.datastax.com): You can use your `Github`, `Google` accounts or register with an `email`.

 _Make sure to chose a password with minimum 8 characters, containing upper and lowercase letters, at least one number and special character_